Finding practical solutions to the global problems of poverty, suffering and disease.

 Providing a model of living for others, by serving the poorest families in each community.

-Empowering community leaders through teaching life skills.
+Empowering community leaders through teaching life skills and achieving self-sufficiency.

 How does it operate now?